imadmali/data-engineering/concepts.md

 # Data Engineering Concepts

-Working in industry as a data scientist I've found it useful to maintain some understanding of data engineering concepts, even if it's just at a high-level.
+As a data scientist I've found it useful to maintain some understanding of data engineering concepts, even if it's just at a high-level.
 This facilitates communication with data engineers who form part of the bridge between data and data scientists in most tech companies.
 Below is a non-exhaustive laundry list of concepts that I've found useful to know.

+## Database, Schema, and Table

+In relational data stores i.e. data stores that have tables which can be connected/joined to one another) you have various ways of organizing your data.
+From the smallest unit of collecting data to the largest we have records, tables, schemas, and databases.

+* A **record** (i.e. row in a table) contains various "column" entries which define the record.
+* A **table** is a way to store many records that have the same column names/types.
+It's an object that stores **tabular data**.
+*  A **table schema** defines the name and data type of the column in a table.
+Each record in the table must adhere to this schema.
+* A **database schema** is a logical collection of tables.
+For example, you might have a schema for tables that are responsible for transaction data and another schema for tables that are responsible for event data.
+* A **database** represents the highest level of organization and collection of data (i.e. schemas and tables).
+For example, there might be a database that stores production data which data scientists only have read access to, and a separate database which allows data scientists to have both read and write access.

 ## Data Model

 A data model organizes data assets and defines the relationship between them.
+Structured data is data that adheres to a data model.
 Typically you might see it as an outline of database/schema design, the available tables, what the primary/foreign keys are (i.e. how tables can be linked together in relational databases).
 A popular model is **star schema** where you have a few "fact tables" that can be joined against several "dimension tables" for additional information.
 This is a special case of a **snowflake schema** model.